jag0087/effective-dawn/README.md

 3 October 2025

 Abstract
 This project establishes a virtualized cybersecurity laboratory built to align with the National Institute of Standards and Technology (NIST) Special Publication 800-53 Rev. 5 security controls and the Risk Management Framework (RMF).
 The goal of the lab is to simulate a small but realistic enterprise environment to demonstrate the implementation and documentation of key NIST control families, including Access Control (AC), Identification and Authentication (IA), Configuration Management (CM), Audit and Accountability (AU), and Incident Response (IR).
 The environment consists of both Windows and Linux systems deployed within VMware Workstation on a local workstation.
 Each component will serve as evidence of security control implementation, supported by documentation artifacts such as a System Security Plan (SSP), a Plan of Action and Milestones (POA&M), and Request for Information (RFI) response examples.
 The project aims to provide practical experience with control documentation, system hardening, and audit evidence collection.
+<br><br>

 Introduction
 The National Institute of Standards and Technology (NIST) provides a series of frameworks and publications that form the foundation for information security governance within both public and private sector organizations.
 Among these, NIST SP 800-53 Rev. 5 outlines a comprehensive catalog of security and privacy controls used to protect information systems.